F-VLM: Open-Vocabulary Object Detection upon Frozen Vision and Language Models: Conclusion

 \section{Conclusion}

-We present \OURS{} -- a simple open-vocabulary detection method built upon \textit{frozen} VLMs without a need for knowledge distillation, detection-tailored pretraining, or weakly supervised learning. \OURS{} offers significant training speedup and compute savings, achieves the new state-of-the-art on LVIS benchmark, and shows very competitive transfer detection to COCO and Objects365.
+We present \OURS{} -- a simple open-vocabulary detection method built upon \textit{frozen} VLMs without a need for knowledge distillation, detection-tailored pretraining, or weakly supervised learning. \OURS{} offers significant training speedup and compute savings, achieves the new state-of-the-art on LVIS benchmark at system level, and shows very competitive transfer detection.
 We hope this study can help the community explore frozen VLMs for a wider range of vision tasks.